COVID-19 informationAll the answers to Frequently Asked Questions

 RNTC courses during COVID-19

 The COVID-19 pandemic continues to substantially impact our daily lives.
 It highlights, among other things, how important access to accurate and up-to-date information is, and the important role of media in raising awareness and providing trustworthy information.

 We are experienced in providing trainings virtually, in our training centre or in-company.
-As restrictions on physical movement and international travel continue to affect many people across the globe*, all scheduled RNTC courses in 2021 are in online format.
+As restrictions on physical movement and international travel continue to affect many people across the globe*, all scheduled RNTC courses till February 2022 are in online format.

 *Our information is based on the guidelines issued by the government and the National Institute for Public Health and the Environment (RIVM).

 *RNTC reserves the right to suspend, modify or cancel any of the measures described in the FAQ.

 Absolutely!
 All our courses scheduled in 2021 are offered online.